Expansion on the radar

 At the end of the third quarter, Savills had observed average prime investment yield compression over the six-month period of 7 basis points (bps – equivalent to 0.07%) to 4.84% across Europe.
 Germany (-20 bps to 3.5%), the Netherlands (-15 bps to 4.10%) and Spain (-30 bps to 4.85%) were among the countries to see the biggest yield compression.

 With increased investment activity in the final quarter, Savills says it has witnessed further yield compression of between 50 bps and 100 bps in some core western European markets since March 2020.

 ASLI’s manager says the flood of capital focused on the European logistics sector has seen some investors divert from real estate investment fundamentals and not price in risk.
 An example of this was a potential investment in the Netherlands that ASLI was in advanced due diligence on but pulled out of due to the discovery of heavily polluted soil on the land needing expensive remedial work.
 The sale went back to the underbidder, which paid substantially more than ASLI had bid.

-Increased investor activity in the European logistics sector in the final quarter of the year and subsequent yield compression has meant ASLI’s manager has had to work harder to identify new acquisitions that fit its investment strategy, which is explained in our annual overview note.
+Increased investor activity in the European logistics sector in the final quarter of the year and subsequent yield compression has meant ASLI’s manager has had to work harder to identify new acquisitions that fit its investment strategy, which is explained in detail in our annual overview note.

 The company is close to acquiring its 15th asset – a new warehouse in Poland valued at around €26m and reflecting a net initial yield of around 5.5%, which is expected to complete in early 2021.
 ASLI’s current portfolio of 14 assets is located across five European countries and was valued at €405.7m on 30 September 2020.